birdnet-team/ecopi-rtf/README.md

 ## Funding

-This project is supported by Jake Holshuh (Cornell class of '69) and The Arthur Vining Davis Foundations.
 Our work in the K. Lisa Yang Center for Conservation Bioacoustics is made possible by the generosity of K. Lisa Yang to advance innovative conservation technologies to inspire and inform the conservation of wildlife and habitats.

-The development of BirdNET is supported by the German Federal Ministry of Education and Research through the project “BirdNET+” (FKZ 01|S22072).
-The German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection contributes through the “DeepBirdDetect” project (FKZ 67KI31040E).
-In addition, the Deutsche Bundesstiftung Umwelt supports BirdNET through the project “RangerSound” (project 39263/01).
+The development of BirdNET is supported by the German Federal Ministry of Research, Technology and Space (FKZ 01|S22072), the German Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (FKZ 67KI31040E), the German Federal Ministry of Economic Affairs and Energy (FKZ 16KN095550), the Deutsche Bundesstiftung Umwelt (project 39263/01) and the European Social Fund.

 ## Partners